Citi taps Morgan Stanley's Davey for Asia prime unit

 A Morgan Stanley spokeswoman said Davey was on gardening leave and will be replaced by Stella Jaeger, an executive director in the prime brokerage sales team based in Singapore.

-The hire is part of Citigroup’s plan to gain market share in the fiercely competitive industry which is led by Goldman Sachs (GS.N), Morgan Stanley and Credit Suisse CSGN.VX in the region.
+The hire is part of Citigroup’s plan to gain market share in the fiercely competitive industry which is led by Goldman Sachs , Morgan Stanley and Credit Suisse in the region.

 Citi is ranked No. 7 prime broker in the region with assets under management of about $6 billion and 72 mandates, a survey released in May by industry tracker AsiaHedge showed.